 If a student’s choice of course cannot be supported, travelling expenses may be paid only to the amount that would be payable to the nearest school or college offering the alternative course.

 All funds are managed locally by the College and will be allocated on a first come, first served basis via an application and assessment process.
 Students must meet the specified eligibility criteria in order to be considered for an award.
-Please see https://www.blackpool.ac.uk/support/funding for information about funding and eligibility.
+Go to https://www.blackpool.ac.uk/support/funding for information about funding and eligibility.

-Students that live in Blackpool, Fylde and Wyre may be eligible to receive an unlimited travel, Smart Card bus pass which can be used on local transport including weekends and throughout the year.
+Eligible students who live in Blackpool, Fylde and Wyre may be eligible to receive an unlimited travel bus pass which can be used on Blackpool Transport buses and tams including weekends and throughout the year.
 This will be via the Blackpool Transport app.

 The bus service will also stop at Poulton-le-Fylde train station, providing a free direct link to the College from towns served by the rail network, such as Kirkham, Chorley and Preston.
 In addition, students who disembark buses at Norcross roundabout can catch the free service there, if they don’t want to walk the remaining distance to College.
 For more information please go to https://www.blackpool.ac.uk/campus/bispham

 If students live in areas not serviced by the free College bus or Blackpool Transport, they may be eligible for a travel bursary payable every month based on attendance levels at College.
 Only eligible students will qualify.
 Go to https://www.blackpool.ac.uk/support/funding for more details.

 Students aged 16-18 who are unable to use public transport as a result of a learning difficulty or disability should contact their Local Authority in the first instance.

-If students are not eligible for this funding but experiencing financial difficulty they may be able to access hardship funding and would need to contact the Careers Team for further information and advice on 01253 504298 or 01253 504474.
+If students are not eligible for this funding but experiencing financial difficulty they may be able to access hardship funding and would need to contact the Careers Team for further information and advice on 01253 504474 or email firstname.lastname@example.org

 Students travelling on Stagecoach buses from South Lancashire and Merseyside (e.g. Chorley, Penwortham and Southport) can purchase a student gold rider pass direct from the college, allowing travel on buses during term time including evenings and weekends.
 In addition, students from Charnock Richard, Chorley and Bamber Bridge can catch the 125C in the morning which is a direct service to college.

 Students travelling from Lancaster and Morecambe can travel on Stagecoach service buses 40/41 linking to the 401 shuttle bus service to College.
 This service runs between College and Bilsborrow village all day giving easy access to public transport.
-In addition the Preston Bus number 77/77a service bus runs throughout the day from Preston – Catforth – Inskip – Myerscough College.
-More details can be found on www.myerscough.ac.uk or e-mail email@example.com.
+More details can be found on www.myerscough.ac.uk or e-mail email@example.com

 Students can pay on the bus daily or discounted bus passes can be purchased from the Finance Office at the College.
 Financial support is available from the College Further Education Bursary Fund for students with an annual household income of less than £35,000.
 Eligible students must complete an application form and provide evidence of household income as required.
 Students must live more than 3 miles from the College for help with travel to College.
 The bursary fund can either offer free or a contribution towards bus passes.